 - Cons: Limited display space, difficult to manage traffic flows, not suited for a high volume of customers

-6. Spine Floor Plan
+6. Spine floor plan

 A spine or straight store layout uses one large, wide aisle that runs from the front to the back of the store, with smaller aisles branching off of it.
-This style is popular in large stores like department stores because it can accommodate large volumes of shoppers, makes it easy to wayfind between departments and multiple floors, and is effective.
+This style is popular in large stores like department stores because it can accommodate large volumes of shoppers, makes it easy to wayfind between departments and multiple floors, and is effective in encouraging shoppers to walk the full length of the store.

-- Commonly found in: Department stores
+- Commonly found in: Department stores, marketplaces, markets, and stores with lots of different departments or product categories

 - Best for: Guiding shoppers through the entirety of the space